 As a prerequisite to employment, attorneys are asked for a commitment that they will serve with the Office for a period of not less than four years.
 Assistant United States Attorneys must also agree to provide at least 60 days' notice before resignation.

-Pursuant to the requirements of 28 U.S.C. § 545, Assistant United States Attorneys for the District of Columbia must reside within the District of Columbia or within 25 miles thereof.
+Pursuant to the requirements of 28 U.S.C. § 545, Assistant United States Attorneys for the District of Columbia generally must reside within the District of Columbia or within 25 miles thereof.

 SALARY & BENEFITS